 Problems of Learning (Programming Language) in (x) Days

 This might be my first article about such topics.
 This might contradict other (self-claiming) authors who say that they can teach you a programming language in a number of days.
-For example, “Learn ASP.NET in 7 days”, “Learn HTML5 in a matter of 3 days”.
+For example, “Learn ASP.NET in 7 days”, and “Learn HTML5 in a matter of 3 days”.
 Let me point out a few of the problems of this type of teaching and learning for new developers, who might fall for this approach.

-Who the victims are
+Who the victims are?

 Remembering never helps you out!
 You need to understand how things work.

 Most usually, the teens who are eager to learn something in a very short number of time are victims of this approach.
 7 days?
 14 days?
 Seriously?
 What is it like… A pond's challenge!
-Programming is something that cannot be fed into the minds of other people; you cannot move a clock in simple harmonic motion and expect the human to become a programmer once you're done hypnotizing and brain washing him.
+Programming is something that cannot be fed into the minds of other people; you cannot move a clock in simple harmonic motion and expect the human to become a programmer once you're done hypnotizing and brainwashing him.
 It cannot be taught the way we learned it.
-It must be taught by lowering our standards to the standard that our student can understand us.
+It must be taught by lowering our standards to the standard that our students can understand us.
 Our students come to us to learn.
 We should educate them, not force them to remember what we said.

-Who claims such things
+Who claims such things?

 I have no personal hatred towards those who claim such.
 In fact people who are extraordinary in learning and experimenting claim such things.
 They learn things in a very fast manner.
-Authors who write a title to their publication in a way, “Learn {subject} in {x} days!” are them self very quick learners.
+Authors who write a title to their publication in a way, “Learn {subject} in {x} days!” are themself very quick learners.
 That is why they expect others to learn the same subject in a very fast manner.

 It won't be false to claim that they actually are the very genius of their era.
-They have a very resilient grip of their subject and field.
+They have a very resilient grip on their subject and field.
 But not all fingers are of the same size.
 Are they?

 Discussing the downsides of this approach

-Now let us discuss, why new programmers should not learn programming or any architecture or a framework using this approach.
-I would state a few points of mine, you can have your own feelings and opinions and might contradict to mine.
+Now let us discuss, why new programmers should not learn programming or any architecture or framework using this approach.
+I would state a few points of mine, you can have your own feelings and opinions and might contradict mine.
 But, be logical and learn stuff slowly and by understanding what they are to you!

 Not at all a true statement

 The first problem that I feel about such content is that they are not at all true.
 How can someone claim to teach you something with a deadline?
-I teach programming to a few, some of them learn the concept very quickly.
+I teach programming to a few, and some of them learn the concept very quickly.
 Some take time.
 Some take much time.
 For those who take a lot of time, I try to ensure that they at least learn and understand the basic concepts and tend to do something with it.
 I do not expect them to cram to reach the “x” days limit.

 More appropriately, such topics for publications are a marketing stunt.
-Because they are more direct, targeted by those who want to make more in less time, the author is challenging himself to be able to teach you more in fewer days.
+Because they are more direct, and targeted by those who want to make more in less time, the author is challenging himself to be able to teach you more in fewer days.

 Various psyche levels

 Humans do not have similar psyche levels.
 And you just cannot expect everyone to be similar when it comes to the ability to learn and understand something.
-It is the responsibility of the instructor to teach his/her student in a way that they can surely learn something and not just waste their own time.
+It is the responsibility of the instructor to teach his/her students in a way that they can surely learn something and not just waste their own time.
 I have taught people of nearly every psyche level, from geniuses to average students.
 Those who were geniuses asked such questions that led me to go deep into my mind to extract a scrap of information that I had locked in my limbo for a decade (not really!).
-Those who were average students need to pay some more time to learn it, they also tried not to understand the concept and apply it.
+Those who were average students needed to pay some more time to learn it, they also tried not to understand the concept and apply it.
 But just to learn it, to learn it!

-A book, in any way cannot claim that the readers are expected to benefit from the content.
+A book, in any way, cannot claim that the readers are expected to benefit from the content.
 But, claiming something that is not expected or guaranteed should not be used.
 When an author claims something, he must be able to prove it.

-Only good side of this
+The only good side of this

 The only good side of this approach is that the subject is catchy! ;)